nightshade231/vrcperfserttings/README.md

 # Want to contribute to making these setting better for wider system configurations?
-Fork this repository and make a pull request!
+Fork this repository's `Beta` branch and make a pull request!

 ---------------------